 Once we got inside the warm hospital room I began to shiver uncontrollably.
 A few short minutes later I started to feel the sharp pinpricks in my hands and legs.
 Because of my violent shaking I wasn't able to answer any questions.
 Giving them information would have to wait till later.
 As the nurses helped me remove my wet pants and running bra, they decided to ask only those questions I could nod my head yes or no to.
 After awhile, they quietly began taking my vital signs and drawing blood, which allowed my mind to drift once again.

 I found myself back at the beach looking at the horizon, moments before I would jump in the water for the 2nd time.
 I suddenly sat up in bed gasping for air startling everyone in the room.
-In spite of my uncontrollable shivering I forced myself to ask, "What… happened… to… the… baby?"
+In spite of my uncontrollable shivering I forced myself to ask, "What

 Everyone was quiet and after briefly glancing up and exchanging glances between them they continued working, as if they didn't know what I was talking about or didn't understand me.
 I turned to the fire chief who had just walked into the room and stopped at the foot of my bed.